eventlet/eventlet/doc/source/maintenance/process.rst

 ~~~~~~~~~~~~~~~~~~

 If the previous steps were successful, then you can
-now update the github issue that you previously created.
+now update the Github issue that you previously created.

 I'd recommend to put a comment with the pypi link and the tag link
 like there https://github.com/eventlet/eventlet/issues/875#issuecomment-1887435752.

-You can now close this github issue.
+You can now close this Github issue.

-.. _open_a_new_github_issue: https://github.com/eventlet/eventlet/issues/new
+.. _open a new github issue: https://github.com/eventlet/eventlet/issues/new
-.. _previous_examples_of_issues: https://github.com/eventlet/eventlet/issues?q=label%3Arelease+is%3Aclosed
+.. _previous examples of issues: https://github.com/eventlet/eventlet/issues?q=label%3Arelease+is%3Aclosed